ShantanuBhadane/shantanuBhadane/README.md

 - 🖐Hi there!, I'm Shantanu Bhadane.

+- 🙋‍♂️ All about me is at [www.shantanubhadane.com](https://shantanubhadane.github.io/Portfolio/)

 - 📖 I’m student of B.E in Computer Science.

 - 👨‍💻  I'm currently improving my web development skills through academic and personal projects.

-- 💻 Creating dynamic, interactive websites for clients.
+- 💻 Creating dynamic, interactive websites.

 - 🚀 Exploring the exciting possibilities of `Web 3.0`.